gregwhitaker/ratpack-rawbytes-example/README.md

         -H "Content-Type:image/jpeg" \
         http://localhost:5050/api/v1/upload

-    You will now see that the `cat.jpeg` file has been uploaded into the [build](/build) directory.
-If successul, [this link](/build/cat.jpeg) will open the newly uploaded cat picture.
+    If successful, you will now see that `cat.jpeg` has been uploaded to the `build` directory.
+Open the file to validate that it has been uploaded correctly.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/ratpack-rawbytes-example/issues).